dewi-alliance/hotspot-manufacturers/applications/Panther X2.md

 E-sun Electronics understands the importance of a paradigm shift for decentralized wireless infrastructure powered by the Helium Blockchain.
 Therefore, we are delighted to become a third-party manufacturer and build a high-efficiency regular hotspot (Panther X).
 Shortly, we aim to contribute to the connective grid for the helium network and develop and provide the tools and sensors to the business parties.

-We are submitting a new proposal for the Panther X2 hotspot, an enhanced model of Panther X hotspots.
-We hand many orders for the Panther X Hotspot now and have received solid supports from the community.
-With all that help, we can acquire better components for the Panther X Hotspots.
+We are submitting a new proposal for the Panther X2 hotspot（SX1308 version）.

+As the network expands and the market continues to grow, we decide to provide the Panther X2 gateway both in SX1302 chipset and SX1308 chipset.

+Three stable and compact gateway solutions：

+● Panther X1 for Helium Full hotspot (with SX1302 chipset inside)

+● Panther X2 for Helium Full hotspot (with SX1302 chipset inside)

+● Panther X2 for Helium Full hotspot (with SX1308 chipset inside)

 # **Company information**